ZuhairNawasrah/reading-notes/Read-2b.md

 Version control system **VCS** allow you to revisit various versions of a file by recording changes, and there is three types of **VCS**:
 1. Local **VCS**, which entails one database on your hard disk.
 2. Centralized **VCS**, entails a single server which can be accessed by various clients, and this streamlined the collaboration process by eliminating the need to involve all local databases.
 3. Distributed **VCS**.
-In event of corruption of central database's hard disk -with the absence of backups-all work at server will be lost, to prevent this type of catastrophic loss, a **DVCS** allows clients to create mirriored repositories.
+In event of corruption of central database's hard disk -with the absence of backups-all work at server will be lost, to prevent this type of catastrophic loss, a **DVCS** allows clients to create mirrored repositories.

 ## Git